 Please complete the request form and include possible dates.
 We will do our best to accommodate the dates requested and will reply promptly.
 If you have problems completing the request form you may contact the department at firstname.lastname@example.org.

 For scheduling purposes, each session is 1 ½ to 2 hours long.
-If requesting a campus tour, please add an additional 30 minutes to your visit.
 For large groups, two sessions can be done back-to-back, but not three.
-The cost is $30 per person.
+The cost is $25 per person.
 Payment can submitted by individual or group check, made out to “NVCC” or “NOVA.”
 Cash is accepted, but discouraged.

 The minimum group size is 12 and the maximum is 20.
 If your group size is less than 12, you must still pay for 12 students.
 NOVA will prepare and send an invoice based on your expected group size well in advance of the lab date.
 Payment must be received prior to lab session.